URL match types

 Unlike simple and exact match, substring match doesn't need a full URL to match.
 You can substring-match on a word, query parameter, subdirectory, or any other substring that might appear somewhere in the URL.
 This makes substring match ideal for targeting entire categories of pages or your entire site (for example, to make a change to your global navigation menu).

-Here's how a substring when you include www (or another subdomain):
+Here's how a substring match works when you include www (or another subdomain):

 In this example, only the URLs that include the string